-- Coaches must be able to facilitate and deliver sessions that enable players aged 12 and over to maintain physical distancing throughout the session. - Shared volleyballs are permitted, but hand and arm hygiene protocols must be carried out at regular intervals throughout the session. - Coaches should incorporate these protocols into their session plans.
+- The focus should be on delivering the organised activity with as few participants as possible interacting with each other and for the minimum amount of time, whilst still allowing the activity to be run effectively. - Where required, coaches must be able to facilitate and deliver sessions that enable players to maintain physical distancing throughout the session. - Shared volleyballs are permitted, but hand and arm hygiene protocols must be carried out at regular intervals throughout the session. - Coaches should incorporate these protocols into their session plans.